-Five years ago I published my very first blog post on WordPress.
-The post featuring Roger Federer – arguably the greatest legend in the game of tennis during my lifetime and perhaps of all time.
+Five years ago I published my very first blog post on WordPress (if so inclined, you can read it at the end of this one).
+The post featured Roger Federer – arguably the greatest legend in the game of tennis during my lifetime and perhaps of all time.
 In 2003, Federer secured his first win in a major tournament, then went on to dominate the game for the next decade.
 Fed holds the record for most consecutive weeks at no. 1 in the rankings and many other ATP Tour records besides.
 I do not really care about the record books.
 For me, it was all in the way Fed moved.

 Despite my long-time interest and support for Raonic, watching Fed lose to him this past Friday was excruciating.
 It felt more like a tragedy than a lost tennis match, and it marked the end of something truly special.
 In recent years, Fed’s fans have grown accustomed to seeing him lose matches.
 Since 2008, illness, back issues, etc. have plagued Federer.
 It was his love for the game kept him going through those difficult times.
 But what kept him in the top four was the way he moves.
 Friday I saw something I had not seen in all of the lean years: Fed’s legs could no longer keep up with his heart.

 Ask anyone and they will agree: no one has ever moved around a tennis court like Roger Federer.
 I heard commentators say over and over that Fed “floated” over the court.
 There has never been a doubt that Federer worked utter magic with his shots (the word ‘ridiculous’ comes to mind), but, hey, anyone at the top of the game could have made those shots had they been able to get to the ball.
 There was just something in the way Fed moved.